DAGOTH

 Parker informed me that Dagoth is likely derived from or an homage to a character from a H.P.
 Lovecraft.
 Read all about it at dagon.htm.
 Dagon is a Philistinian god that was half-man, half-fish.
 The word Dagon comes from the Latin/Greel/Hebrew, and literally means fish.

 Here's my theory: Dagon, the Lovecraftian fish-demon-monster (@ SSoC#176), was the first to use the name.
 He was active in the pre-Cataclysmic era.
 Enlil, the Mesopotamian God, showed up during the Hyborian era and usurped his name, establishing himself as the Hyborian Death God Dagon (@ CtB#59+66), and drawing off the legend of the fish-demon.
 Due to the distance and differences between their worshippers, this didn't have any effect or any complications for either Dagon until much later.
 Over the millennia, Enlil/Dagon continued to spread his influence, eventually drawing on the followers of the fish-demon.
 As has been described in other cases, the progressive loss of followers weakened the fish-demon.
 Perhaps a confrontation arose (with Enlil/Dagon backed by his Mesopotamian kinsman), or perhaps the fish-demon fled, but at any rate, Enlil/Dagon eventually usurped the role completely.
-He eventually allowed his true name to be known to his Sumerian (and successive) worshippers, but memories of the fish-demon remained as part of his mythos, resulting in the Philistinian image of him as half-man, half-fish.
+He eventually allowed his true name to be known to his Sumerian (and successive) worshippers, but memories of the fish-demon remained as part of his mythos, resulting in the Philistinian image o13:49 07.10.2024f him as half-man, half-fish.

 Meanwhile, the fish-demon, much reduced in power, went off to sleep, until the modern era, when he was awakened by his fellow Old One, Shuma-Gorath, and he resumed activity under the name of Dagoth.
 This would fit well with all aspects of the MU, especially if Kalumesh were a pre-Cataclysmic city.

---There's nothing to back this up, anymore than it's one more way to try to resolve something, that will likely never be resolved (or even ever be brought up again, in the MU).
+--There's nothing to back this up, anymore than its one more way to try to resolve something, that will likely never be resolved (or even ever be brought up again, in the MU).

 Clarifications: The Dark One was just a title for Dagoth, and has no connection to: